iras24sx/bubla/README.md

 Second step of the cycle runs iperf for same time, as was for stress and tries to tranfer something at max spped of 10 Mbit.

-This is repeating an infinitum.
+This is repeating ad infinitum.

-Switches:
+Configuration can be done by

+##Environment variables with self-describing names:
+- BUBLA_MAXCPU
+- BUBLA_MAXIO
+- BUBLA_MAXMEM
+- BUBLA_MAXSTRESSTIME
+- BUBLA_MAXSLEEPTIME
+- BUBLA_IPERFSERVERHOST
+- BUBLA_IPERFSERVERPORT

+##Or commandline switches:
 ```
 -l X set max time of load/stress to X seconds
 -s X set max time of sleep/no stress to X seconds